swlaschin/fsharpforfunandprofit.com/_posts/2012-04-21-correctness-type-checking.md

 ### Type-safe equality ###

 One final example.
 In C# any class can be equated with any other class (using reference equality by default).
 In general, this is a bad idea!
-For example, you shouldn’t really be able to compare a string with a person at all.
+For example, you shouldn't really be able to compare a string with a person at all.

 Here is some C# code which is perfectly valid and compiles fine: